syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 ![GettingStarted in .NET Maui ImageEditor](images\getting-started\imageeditor-gettingstarted.png)

 N> If we set the Stream source with a local variable, the stream will be closed after it is used by the image, and we cannot process the stream again.
-So we recommend using stream images using the Lamba function so that we can process them whenever needed.
+So we recommend using stream images by creating a new stream instance inside Lamba function so that we can process them whenever needed.

+imageEditor.Source = ImageSource.FromStream(() => new MemoryStream(imageBytes))

 ## Show or hide toolbar